-Following on from the Invest 4 Growth initiative, GMPF has approved an allocation of up to £210 million into an Impact Portfolio.
-This portfolio has same twin aims of generating a commercial return and delivering a positive local impact.
-GMPF is seeking to collaborate with other pension funds to develop a diversified portfolio and cost reduction benefits from greater economies of scale.
+Following on from the Invest 4 Growth initiative, GMPF has approved an allocation of up to £330 million into an Impact Portfolio.
+This portfolio has the same twin aims of generating a commercial return and delivering a positive local impact.
+GMPF is seeking to collaborate with other Pension Funds, specifically the Northern Pool members, to develop a diversified portfolio and achieve cost benefits from greater economies of scale.

-As at 31 March 2017, total commitments of £172 million have been made into a number of investments, with £64 million drawn down.
-Areas of investment include the provision of supported living accommodation, renewable energy, loans to small and medium sized businesses and private equity.
-Alongside these investments into nationally focused pooled funds, GMPF will seek co-investment opportunities to enhance the impact in the North West and reduce the overall investment management costs.
+As at 31 March 2018, total commitments of £247 million have been made into a number of investments, with £100 million cash drawn down.
+Areas of investment include: the provision of supported living accommodation, renewable energy, loans to small and medium sized businesses and private equity with a focus on impact investing.
+Alongside these investments, into nationally focused pooled funds, GMPF will seek co-investment opportunities to enhance the impact in the North West and reduce the overall investment management costs.